san-kumar/lambdaphp/README.md

 ## Features

-LambdaPHP allows you to use AWS Lambda for:
+Using LambdaPHP you can now use AWS Lambda to:

 - Instantly host your static (.css, .js, .png, etc) and dynamic files (.php)
 - Most PHP functionality, GET, POST, SESSIONS, etc work seamlessly.